mikebavon/CnInventory/readme.txt

     describing how java web application is deployed in the web container/web server

 Life Cycle of Servlet
-    1. Web Container (wildfly) Loads all servelt to jvm; done once (Start Server/deploying the application to the server)
+    1. Web Container (wildfly) Loads all servlet to jvm; done once (Start Server/deploying the application to the server)
     2. Web Container creates instance of the servlet; done once (Start server/deploying the application to the server)
     3. Init method is inside in each servet is called/executed; done once; (Start server/deploying the application to the server)
-    4. service method of each servelet will executed upon request(only method of a servlet that is called mutliple times on lifespan of servlet)
+    4. Service method of each servlet will executed upon request(only method of a servlet that is called mutliple times on lifespan of servlet)
     5. Servlet is destroyed( Shutting down application server/ on undeploying the application from the server)

 //maps servlet